AliciaSchep/pgbabble/README.md

 # PGBabble

-A CLI tool for interacting with PostgreSQL databases using natural language queries powered by LLMs.
+A CLI tool for interacting with PostgreSQL databases using natural language queries powered by LLMs, while restricting what data is shared back to LLM and keeping a human-in-the-loop for query approval.

 ## Features

 - Natural language to SQL conversion
-- Privacy-first design (no data sent to LLM by default)
+- Privacy-first design (only metadata sent to LLM by default)
 - Interactive chat interface
 - psql-compatible connection handling
 - Schema inspection and exploration
-- **Enhanced visual output** with intelligent column sizing and pagination

 ## Usage